DoctorMcKay/node-globaloffensive/README.md

 **1.3.0 or later is required to use this method**

 Deletes a particular item from your inventory. **This is a destructive operation, which cannot be undone.**

+### addToStorageUnit(storageUnitId, itemId)
+- `storageUnitId` - The ID of the storage unit you want to put an item into
+- `itemId` - The ID of the item you want to put into the storage unit

+**v2.1.0 or later is required to use this method**

+Put an item in your inventory into a storage unit you own.
+Assuming the request succeeds, [`itemRemoved`](#itemremoved) will be emitted for the item that was put into the storage unit, and [`itemCustomizationNotification`](#itemcustomizationnotification) will be emitted with notification type `CasketAdded` for the storage unit.

+### removeFromStorageUnit(storageUnitId, itemId)
+- `storageUnitId` - The ID of the storage unit you want to remove an item from
+- `itemId` - The ID of the item you want to remove from the storage unit

+**v2.1.0 or later is required to use this method**

+Remove an item from a storage unit you own and put it into your inventory.
+Assuming the request succeeds, [`itemAcquired`](#itemremoved) will be emitted for the item that was removed from the storage unit, and [`itemCustomizationNotification`](#itemcustomizationnotification) will be emitted with notification type `CasketRemoved` for the storage unit.

 # Events